Crockpot Breakfast Casserole with Ham and Gruyere

 Freezer Method (up to 3 months ahead): Believe it or not, this recipe will work as a freezer meal.

-To Freeze For Later: Follow Steps 1-3; let the veggie mixture cool.
-In a large bowl, whisk together the eggs, milk, 1/4 teaspoon salt, and 1/4 teaspoon pepper.
-Pour the egg mixture into a gallon-sized freezer bag or container.
-Add in the veggies and bacon, hash browns, 1 cup of Gruyere cheese, and 1/4 cup of Parmesan cheese.
+Freeze For Later: Follow Step 1 and let the veggie mixture cool.
+Prep the egg mixture (step 3) and add into a gallon-sized freezer bag or container.
+Add in the veggies, ham, hash browns, 1 cup of Gruyere cheese, and 3/4 cup of cheddar cheese.
 Seal tightly, toss lightly to combine, and freeze.
-Add the remaining 1/2 cup of Gruyere and 1/4 cup of Parmesan to a small freezer bag or container and freeze along with the egg mixture.
+Add the remaining 1 cup of Gruyere and 3/4 cup of cheddar to a small freezer bag or container and freeze along with the egg mixture.

-To Prepare From Frozen: Thaw in the refrigerator.
+Prepare From Frozen: Thaw in the refrigerator.
 (Tip: Place the freezer bag in a dish to prevent leaks.)
 Spray the slow cooker with cooking spray.
 Transfer the egg mixture to the slow cooker and stir to make sure ingredients are combined and evenly distributed.
-Top with the remaining 1/4 cup of Parmesan and 1/2 cup of Gruyere.
-Follow Steps 6-7.
+Top with the remaining Gruyere and cheddar.
+Follow Steps 4-5.

 Side Dish Ideas